The NFL Today: Under James Brown (2006–present)

-The Super Bowl Today
+Super Bowl editions

-The Super Bowl Today is the edition of The NFL Today that precedes the Super Bowl during years when CBS has the rights to broadcast the game.
-The Super Bowl Today is generally broadcast from the site of that year's game; in Super Bowl LV's case, for example, the show took place at or near Raymond James Stadium in Tampa, FL.
+The NFL Today at the Super Bowl, previously known as The Super Bowl Today, is the edition of The NFL Today that precedes the Super Bowl during years when CBS has the rights to broadcast the game.
+The show is generally broadcast from the site of that year's game; in Super Bowl LVIII's case, for example, the show originated from the Las Vegas Strip, in addition to the on-site set at Allegiant Stadium in Las Vegas, NV.